libktx/ktx/assets-async/README.md

 This is because `AssetStorage` needs access to the main rendering thread to finish loading the `Texture` with OpenGL context, but we have blocked the main rendering thread to wait for the asset.

-In as similar manner, this example blocks the only thread assigned to `AssetStorage` for asynchronous operations:
+In a similar manner, this example blocks the only thread assigned to `AssetStorage` for asynchronous operations:

 ```kotlin
 import com.badlogic.gdx.ApplicationAdapter